After more than a decade working in event production and on-site logistics, I’ve learned that crowd size changes everything.

 In this blog, I’ll take you through some of the world’s largest sporting events by attendance, showcasing the unparalleled energy and excitement that make them iconic and unforgettable.
+If you’re wondering what is the biggest sporting event in the world, we’ll answer it here using in-person attendance as the yardstick.

 Why Large Sporting Events Attract Such Massive Crowds?